 Double Linear Model (DLM):

-The double linear model is the most intuitive variance loci test, where the first stage is identical to a GWAS OLS for both quantitative and case/control phenotypes, and the second stage treat the squared residual of first stage, that is, the squared Euclidian distance between the original phenotype value and fitted values, as a “new phenotype” and perform another OLS with the same set of covariates and SNP.
-For binary phenotypes, DLM statistics closely mirrors the GWAS, changing the first stage to logistic regression will not change such phenomenon.
+As the most intuitive variance loci test, the first stage of DLM is identical to a GWAS OLS for both quantitative and case/control phenotypes, and the second stage treat the squared residual of first stage, that is, the squared distance between the phenotype values and fitted means (given the dosage and covariates), as a “new phenotype”, to perform another OLS with the same set of covariates and SNP.
+For binary phenotypes, DLM statistics closely mirrors the GWAS, changing the first stage to GLM (i.e., logistic regression) will not change such phenomenon.

 Variance Loci Analysis (VLA):

-The proposed variance loci analysis is a modified DLM, which replaces the SNP in the second stage OLS with squared SNP, and the 2-sided t-test to one-sided positive t-test.
-VLA is implemented by R-package (https://github.com/xiaoran831213/vla) which also performs DLM
+The proposed variance loci analysis is a modified DLM, which replaces the biallelic dosage {0, 1, 2} in the second stage OLS with squared dosage {0, 1, 4}, and replaces the 2-sided t-test to right-sided positive t-test.
+For genome wide application, VLA is efficiently implemented by R-package (https://github.com/xiaoran831213/vla) which also provide DLM statistics since the majority of DLM is identical to VLA.

 Levene’s Robust Test (LVT):

-Levene’s Regular Test and Levene’s Robust Test (LVT) are implemented in R package, which groups samples by allele carriage and test the different in variance across groups.
-LVT changes the group center form mean to medium.
+Levene’s Regular Test and Levene’s Robust Test (LVT) are implemented in R package, the former groups samples by allele carriage and test the different in variance across groups, the latter (LVT) changes the group center form mean to medium to work better with non-Gaussian quantitative phenotypes.
 Because LVT does not support covariate adjustment, the user must regress the phenotype on the covariates and took out residual as the actual input.
 The residual works fine when covariates are not associated with SNPs, which is not true for SNPs on X chromosome.
-Because men have significantly fewer heterozygous genotypes (i.e., Aa) than women in X chromosome, LVT mistakenly capture the fluctuation of variance due to sex as fluctuation due to genotype groups.
-To overcome this issue, one has to separately analyze men and women, and only suggest SNPs that are similarly significant in both tests.
+Because men have significantly fewer heterozygous genotypes (i.e., Aa) than women in X chromosome, LVT would mistakenly capture the fluctuation of variance due to sex as due to genotype groups.
 We scripted a convenient R wrapper function of LVT and used it for both simulation and genome wide analysis.
+When comparing LVT with other putative GxE variant tests, we excluded the X chromosome.

 Deviation Regression Model (DRM):

-The deviation regression model can be seen as a merger of DLM and LVT, where the squared residual of DLM’s first stage is replaced by the absolute difference between the original phenotype and the median of fitted values, grouped by genotypes, and act as the “phenotype” of second stage OLS.
-Although the second stage, grouping by genotypes still introduces spurious variance loci when SNPs are associated with some covariates.
+The deviation regression model can be seen as a merger of DLM and LVT, where the squared residual of DLM’s first stage is replaced by the absolute difference between the phenotype and the median of fitted values per genotype group, which then act as the “phenotype” of second stage OLS.
+Despite covariate adjustment at both stages, grouping by genotypes still introduces spurious variance loci when SNPs are associated with some covariates.
 Therefore, like LVT, DRM is abnormally positive for SNPs in the X chromosome.
-We implemented DRM in R-language and used it for both simulation studies and genome wide tests.Methods
+We implemented DRM in R-language and used it for both simulation studies and genome wide putative GxE variant test, but excluded the X chromosome when comparing DRM with other tests.

+Methods

 We investigated two types of vQTL—additive vQTL captured by DLM and DRM and multiplicative vQTL captured by DGLM and Levene’s test.
 While the two types of vQTL are related, they represent different perspectives on the origin of GxE effects.